 While it may be easier to simply rely on the readily available pre-built attribution models, you can vastly improve your marketing attribution by building your own custom model.
 With a custom model, you can make adjustments to the weight for each position based interaction, assign more credit to higher value touches, and optimize for the outcomes which hold the most value for your business.

 At the end of the day, marketers who rely on single-touch attribution models cannot effectively optimize their marketing mix or accurately attribute revenue to the right campaigns.
-With the ability to report on every marketing interaction, capture both online and offline conversions, and connect all of the dots, the result will be truly powerful multi-touch attribution analysis.
+With the ability to report on every marketing interaction, capture both online and call conversions, and connect all of the dots, the result will be truly powerful multi-touch attribution analysis.

 Contact us to learn more about why offline conversions need to be included in your attribution modeling.